jigglycrumb/tvtool/readme.md

 # TvTool

-An online tool to format file names for TV show episodes in a consistent way.
+A web based tool to format file names for TV show episodes.

 If you are using a PVR to record series, this is the tool for you.